 Looking down onto the harbour from the Campanile observation deck, one just can't help but wonder where in the world these cars are being exported to.

-The Port Elizabeth harbour achieved “port” status for the first time in 1825, long before a proper harbour even existed.
+The Port Elizabeth harbour achieved "port" status for the first time in 1825, long before a proper harbour even existed.
 Back then a harbour master was appointed to regulate and oversee the offloading of ships anchored offshore with goods and people being brought to shore in rowboats.
-An official surfboat service was established in 1836 and this was followed by the construction of the first jetty in 1837.
-It wasn’t until 1933 and the construction of the Charl Malan Quay (No.1 Quay, now used as the Container and Car Terminals) that Port Elizabeth had a proper port.
+An official surfboat service was established in 1836 … Continue reading The Port Elizabeth harbour wall

 This is the last of the Campanile View trio of posts (There should have been four but it seems I never took a pic out the new big viewing window of the whole harbour).
-Unfortunately the south viewing window doesn’t open like the north and west windows, probably because the new lift’s doors is right by the window.
-Looking out the harbour dominates the foreground while the beachfront with all it’s recognisable landmarks are visible in the background.
+Unfortunately the south viewing window doesn't open like the north and west windows, probably because the new lift's doors is right … Continue reading Campanile view – Looking south towards the beachfront

 One of the new features of the recently refurbished Campanile is a full-length viewing window on the harbour side of the tower.
 The window has caused some ruptions with historic purists but personally I think its a great addition.
-The window really gives the best view of the adjacent Port Elizabeth Harbour and all its activities.
+The window really gives the best view of the adjacent Port Elizabeth Harbour and all its … Continue reading The Campanile’s new viewing window

 I had to stop at the Spar in Humerail this morning and stopped to admire the view of the harbour from the parking area.
-Some people wouldn’t term this as a beautiful view but I like to call it an interesting view.
-Unfortunately I didn’t have my camera so a cell phone photo will have to do.
+Some people wouldn't term this as a beautiful view but I like to call it an interesting view.
+Unfortunately I didn't have my camera so a cell phone photo will have … Continue reading Harbour view from Humerail

 It's sad to think that the Baakens River mouth was once a big lagoon where passing ships came to collect fresh water for their voyages yet today it's a cement canal under the Settlers Freeway which flows into the PE Harbour.
 Some major revamping and restoration needed to give this river mouth any dignity again.